How do I set up Google Calendar integration in Amelia using the advanced method

 How do I define the OAuth Client ID?

-Don’t make any changes on the next step (Scopes) – just click on Save and Continue again.
+Don’t make any changes on the next step (Scopes) unless you plan to submit the application for verification – just click on Save and Continue again.
 This will bring you to the OAuth Client ID:

 - Under “Application type”, choose Web Application.